Syria’s Russian Weapon Buys

 - Israeli Air Force – The “Sting” has landed.
 In 1997, 3 MiG-29s landed in Israel, and they were flown and evaluated by Israeli pilots over a period of several weeks.
 Here’s what they thought.

 - Aeronautics.RU – Luftwaffe MiG-29 experience [broken].

 - MiG Alley – MiG-29.
 Includes sub-components like the engine and the aircraft’s Zhuk and N019 radar options.
 Private individual’s web page.

 - MiG alley – MiG-31.
 Private individual’s web page.

-- Israeli Air Force – Lebanon War (‘Peace for the Galilee’).
+- Israeli Air Force – The First Lebanon War.
 Dogfight figure given is 80-0, slightly less than most contemporary accounts which tend to be 86-0 or 88-0.

 - Aerospace Power Journal (Winter 1989) – The BEKAA Valley Air Battle, June 1982: Lessons Mislearned?